Reginald Brett, 2nd Viscount Esher: Sexuality

 Although married with children, Lord Esher had homosexual inclinations.
 His flirtations with young men were regarded with tolerant amusement in polite society, and the years before his marriage were marked by a series of what Esher described as "rapturous" love affairs with various young men, beginning with his time at Eton.
 His marriage in no way stopped or curtailed these activities, and he told a friend he could not remember a single day when he was not in love with one young man or another.
 He later anonymously published a book of verse called Foam, in which he glorified "golden lads".
-According to his biographer James Lees-Milne, Esher "never deliberately concealed his infatuations" but explicitly confided them to only a few, including Esher's son Maurice, to whom Maurice wrote prurient and even romantic letters during the boy's time at Eton.
+According to his biographer James Lees-Milne, Esher "never deliberately concealed his infatuations" but explicitly confided them to only a few, including Esher's son Maurice, to whom Esher wrote prurient and even romantic letters during the boy's time at Eton.

+By the end of the First World War the King and his Private Secretary Lord Stamfordham, both described by historian Jane Ridley as "manly men", had grown to dislike Esher intensely.
+Owen Morshead later (in 1964) told Philip Magnus that they thought Esher a “medicated tom cat" and that "they felt their skin prickle when he entered the palace, as some people react to the unseen presence of a cat in the room".

 One of Esher's most significant male companions was his private secretary Lawrence Burgis, who met Esher when he was attending King's School, Worcester.
 Although Burgis was heterosexual and the relationship likely was not physically consummated, they remained closely acquainted until Esher's death in 1930.
 After British entry into World War I, Esher personally intervened to have Burgis appointed as an aide-de-camp to the British Expeditionary Force Commander of Intelligence John Charteris so that he could avoid front-line service on the Western Front.
 Esher also had Burgis appointed as a secretary to the Cabinet Office, and Burgis later used this position to keep verbatim records of Prime Minister Winston Churchill's War Cabinet meetings in defiance of the Official Secrets Act 1911, providing one of the most important records of World War II.

+Screen portrayal

+Esher was played by Basil Hoskins in episodes 11 to 13 of the ATV drama series, Edward the Seventh (1975).